Flavorful Toffee Shortbread Cookies showcase crisp sugared edges dipped or drizzled in chocolate. They’re the perfect holiday cookie!

 • Fold in the chopped toffee and gently knead the dough together.
 It will seem crumbly at first!

-• Divide the dough in two equal halves.
+• Divide dough in 2 equal halves.
 Form each half into a log shape that is 9 to 9.5 inches long and about 2 inches in diameter.
 Roll it on the counter to help smooth it out.
 (Use plastic wrap to avoid touching the dough with hands and warming the butter too much.)
 Wrap tightly in plastic wrap and place in the fridge to chill for 2 hours.

 • Slice each log into 1/2-inch thick cookies.
 Place cookies on the prepared tray.
 Bake until edges are just beginning to lightly brown, about 8–11 minutes.
 Watch carefully to avoid overbaked cookies!